You define your game mechanics. We generate data that works for those mechanics.

 Every word game is a data problem wearing a different costume.

 Scrabble needs to answer one question: “Is this a valid word?”
 A flat list of terms suffices.
-Wordle clones need a shorter list of familiar five-letter words—and someone has to decide whether SLAVE or ABORT might trend on Twitter for the wrong reasons.
+Wordle clones need a shorter list of familiar five-letter words—and someone has to decide whether SLAVE or ABORT might trend on social media for the wrong reasons.
 NYT Connections needs four categories with carefully calibrated decoys—words that look like they belong together but don’t.
 Semantic pathfinding games need pre-computed routes through meaning-space, because you can’t brute-force hundreds of millions of permutations in real time.

 For letter-tile games, anagram challenges, and Wordle-style spelling games.
 We provide a set of letter tiles, target words with optional semantic clues, and a complete list of valid anagrams and other letter combinations—everything a player might legitimately form from the available letters.
-Build your spelling game with puzzle data from Linguabase.

 For semantic navigation games where players traverse meaning-space—connecting concepts through chains of associations.
 We provide validated origin-target pairs solvable in exactly 3 moves (4 hops through meaning-space), with multiple solution paths, precalculated hints, and backward “convergence” clues that tell players when they’re getting close.
-Build your exploration game with puzzle data from Linguabase.

 Puzzle Generation